Bananamonkey011/flight-paths/FinalProjectProposal.md

 # **Final Project - Nihal S, Arul V, Manan J**

 ## **Leading Question:**
-Given a dataset of airports and their distances from each other, as well as the flights taken in between airports, can we produce an algorithm to determine the shortest path between any two airports.
+Given a dataset of airports and their distances from each other, as well as the flights taken in between airports, can we produce an algorithm that takes in a user's current airport and their desired destination to determine the shortest path they have to take?
 We hope to learn traversal algorithms and graph theory from the implementation of graph traversal algorithms on a graph made of airports as nodes.

 ## **Dataset Acquisition and Processing:**
 #### Data Format